Options

 cross-seed

-injection, use this category for all injected
+will use this category for all injected torrents when

 You will need to mount the volume for cross-seed